-No plan to hike fuel price, says Osinbajo
+Again, FG says no plan to hike fuel price

 He said that he would meet with the Group Managing Director of NNPC, Dr Maikanti Baru, to put together structures and additional plans to end the fuel shortage currently facing the country.

-The post No plan to hike fuel price, says Osinbajo appeared first on The Nation Nigeria.
+The post Again, FG says no plan to hike fuel price appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share